 |Welcome to Heddal Stave Church and to August's ArtSmart Roundtable: Architecture and the study of Norway's historic stave churches.
 All photography: WikiMedia.org.|

 Welcome to the August edition of ArtSmart Roundtable.
 We're a company of travel bloggers who share our passion and love of art during our travels.
 This month's topic is "architecture" and because of my recent journey to Norway, I've decided to write about the unique architecture of stave churches for which Norway is renowned.
 Emerging throughout northern Europe during the Middle Ages, stave churches are a medieval architecture of another kind, unlike anything I was familiar with until now.
 Resembling gingerbread houses on the outside, their construction tells of a rich history based on Viking building traditions.
 Follow me back to the dawn of the Norwegian stave church and we'll discover its origin, construction and examine how 28 of them have survived for more than 800 years, in some cases!
-Also, I will provide traveling tips whether you plan to hire a car or a cheap mode of public transportation, depending on your budget.
 At the end of this piece, be sure to see the rest of the roundtable's contributions.
 Tusen takk!

 |The Gol Stave Church—now located at the Norwegian Museum of Cultural History in Oslo.|